Callywith College: Courses and admissions

 The college offers 30 A Levels, 13 vocational Level 3 Extended Diplomas, five Level 2 Progression courses and a Level 1 Progression course.
-Applications can be made either directly to the college or through local schools.
-Priority will be given to students whose applications are received by 31 January.

 Results

-In 2020 A Level students at the college achieved a 99.3% overall pass rate overall, with 83% of entries being awarded A*-C grades.
-Extended Diploma students achieved a 100% pass rate with 44% achieving distinction grades or higher.
 In 2019 there was a 100% pass rates across all A Levels and Extended Diplomas.
 On 27 A Level courses, 83% scored grade A*-C. Subjects including A Level biology, chemistry, maths, Spanish, photography, fine art, geography and psychology saw over 50% of students achieving A*-B.

-Ofsted inspection

-Ofsted rated Callywith College as "Grade 1 Outstanding" across every category in 2020.